dcoales/Thortiq/docs/thortiq_spec.md

 Delete selected nodes.
 If this would delete more than 30 nodes (including descendants) ask for confirmation first.

 #### 2.5.6 Ctrl-enter
-Mark the task or bullet as done (add opacity and strikethrough to indicate it is done).
-Hitting ctrl-enter toggles the done state off.
+Hitting ctrl-enter should mark a node as done by addkng opacity and strikethrough to the text of the node to indicate it is done.
+Hitting ctrl-enter on a node that is already marked as done toggles the done state off.
 If multiple nodes are selected the toggle should apply to all selected nodes.

 #### 2.5.7 New node button
 There should be a new node button shown as a plus sign in a circle.
 This should float just beneath the last visible node on the page centre aligned with the bullets of the nodes of indent level 0.